-Texture can be addictive in pottery, and there are an infinite variety of tools that can be used to create texture.
+Texture can be totally addictive in pottery, and there are an infinite variety of tools that can be used to create texture – from texture rollers to clay stamps.
 Of course, the best texture tools are homemade because you can really make your own mark.
+In this post, Gale Batsimm explains how Larry Elardo makes a texture board and uses it to make slab built pottery.
+I must experiment with this! – Jennifer Poellot Harnetty, editor.

 To create a custom texture board, start with a piece of plywood or tempered hard board; artist’s quality acrylic modeling paste, available at most art/craft stores; putty knife, trowel, and textured ribs, notched trowels or homemade texture tools.
 You can make your own texture tool by cutting step flashing (a light-weight galvanized metal used on roofs) with tin snips (figures 1).
 Spread the paste evenly on the wood with a putty knife or trowel.
 Then draw a design into the paste using one of the texture tools (figures 2).
 Allow the board 24 hours to dry before using.